freenas/freenas-docs/userguide/support.rst

 IRC
 ---

-To ask a question in real time, you can use the *#freenas* channel on IRC
+To ask a question in real time, use the *#freenas* channel on IRC
 `Freenode <http://freenode.net/>`__.
 Depending on the time of day and your time zone, %brand% developers or